Massetstephane/MOD-IVA-PARTCOCKPIT-MFD/README.md

-Mihara for its original RasterPropMonitor mod, and thank MOARdV and JonnyOThan For its maintenance. dsonbill for its very practical kOS<-->RPM interface for Kerbal Space Program KOS originally created by Nivekk, Thanks to all the contributors to this mod
+Mihara for its original RasterPropMonitor mod, and thank MOARdV and JonnyOThan For its maintenance. dsonbill for its very practical kOS<-->RPM interface for Kerbal Space Program KOS originally created by Nivekk, Thanks to all the contributors to this mod Thanks to Nertea for are pack Near Future Props v0.6.4